Business Man Looking at Chart

 6. Security: Percent uses bank-level encryption to protect your information and complies with all the relevant financial regulations.
 Your funds are not mixed with other investors' money until the investment is fully subscribed and ready to be distributed.
 Additionally, each account is FDIC insured up to $250,000.

-While all investments carry a degree of risk, Percent has prioritized creating a secure, reliable platform filled with quality investment opportunities.
+While all investments carry a degree of risk, Percent has prioritized creating a secure, reliable platform for curated private credit investment opportunities.

-Nevertheless, it's worth mentioning again that you should perform your own due diligence and be sure private credit is a fit for your portfolio based on your risk tolerance and financial goals.
+Nevertheless, you should perform your own due diligence and be sure private credit is a fit for your portfolio based on your risk tolerance and financial goals.

 Percent vs. Yieldstreet